Home of Romanian Orthodox heads of church, Bucharest Patriarchal Ensemble is located on Dealul Mitropoliei (Mitropoly Hill).

 – or even visits of three stars Michelin Green Guide sites and meals cooked by nuns.

 Don’t let this ship sail without you.
 Get exclusive access now !

-In 1688 Radu Leon called the monastery, the country’s mitropoly, and the old dwelling of the abbot was restored and extended.
+In 1688 Radu Leon called the monastery, country’s mitropoly, restoring and extending the old abbot’s dwelling.

-According to the customs of the 17th century, the seat of legislative power was placed in the middle of a religious complex for 2 reasons.
+According to 17th century’s customs, legislative power seat was placed in the middle of a religious complex for 2 reasons.